 Cabins come in a few levels of fancy; ours is the most basic, and it still looks amazing.
-Built-in bunk beds sleep two or three kids between them, plus the room is dominated by a queen-sized adult bed; we later learn there’s a fifth Murphy bed, concealed in the wall.
+Built-in bunk beds sleep two, and the room is dominated by a queen-sized adult bed; we later learn there’s a fifth Murphy bed, concealed in the wall.
 Disney claims each standard cabin will sleep five adults “comfortably” but we’ll never know.
 And whereas other cruise cabins might offer you a gorgeous view of the endless ocean, our cabin window shows us…space.
 There are spaceships flying by, slowly, all the time.
 A button will lower an animated shield to close this view, but there’s no chance of that happening.

 Let’s talk money.
 Our two-person cabin was roughly $4800; parties of four are closer to $6000.
 Like a traditional cruise, you pay for the cabin, and everything else (except alcohol and some mocktail “specialty drinks”) is included for whomever stays in that room.
 Expensive?
 Yes – but somewhere, the numbers got multiplied incorrectly (and perhaps maliciously), leading to horrific and inaccurate online claims that “Disney is charging $24K for a family of four!?”
 That’s simply incorrect.
 For our $5K, all our meals are taken care of and several are all-you-can-eat buffet affairs.
 We will also receive VIP treatment when we dock at Batuu – which is to say, park admission is included – but more on that later.